Aug 31, 2017

 What is your Recovery Point Objective?

-Imagine you’re writing a document in Microsoft Word.
-After each short paragraph you hit ‘Ctrl+S’, which is the shortcut to saving your work.
-You can also mouse up to the floppy disk icon and click, but nobody has time for that.
-Nonetheless, each time you save, you are effectively establishing your recovery point for that particular document.
-In other words, if you hit Ctrl+S at 1:43PM, and your PC crashed at 1:57PM, but you had typed another few paragraphs during that time, you will only be able to recover your work up to 1:43PM.
-So when you restart your computer, boot up Microsoft Word, and reopen your document, you will see the last thing you typed up to 1:43PM.
+In other words, if you hit Ctrl+S at 1:43 PM, and your PC crashes at 1:57 PM, but you type another few paragraphs during that time, you will only be able to recover your work up to 1:43 PM.
+So when you restart your computer, boot up Microsoft Word, and reopen your document, you will see the last thing you typed up to 1:43 PM.
 That’s your recovery point.
 Personally, I set a personal RPO of every few sentences.
 After writing 2-3 sentences I hit Ctrl+S.

 What is your Recovery Time Objective?

-We covered Recovery Point Objective, so now let’s look at the other three letter term: RTO.
+We covered Recovery Point Objective, so now let’s look at the other three-letter term: RTO.
 Or, Recovery Time Objective.
 Again, using the scenario above with the Word document, we’ll focus on how long it takes to get back to work once you’ve experienced a failure on your computer or within the application you’re working.
 In my wife’s case, it’s not the end of the world if it takes her 30 minutes to get back to work.
 Frustrating and annoying, yes, but no major impact if it happens.
 Restarting the computer, booting up the application, and getting her thoughts focused again on the work at hand- finishing the document.

 Imagine, though, if she was working under an incredibly tight timeline and every minute was critical to her success.
 That 30 minutes could make or break her completing an assignment on time, submitting it to her boss, or otherwise.
 This is a more serious situation that could stand to have a continuity plan in place to shrink that 30 minutes down to say, 5 minutes as an example.
-If you don’t have the right capabilities or tools in place, however, this may be challenging to solve for.
+If you don’t have the right capabilities or tools in place, however, this may be challenging to solve.
 The tolerance for ‘time not at work’ in this example is the equivalent of your Recovery Time Objective.
 Can it be an hour, 30 minutes, 2 minutes?
 That’s for you to decide based on the criticality of the work you are doing and the time constraints you are working under.

 How does RPO and RTO impact my business?

-Hopefully you now have a better understanding of the terminology and concept of Recovery Point and Recovery Time Objectives.
+Hopefully, you now have a better understanding of the terminology and concept of Recovery Point and Recovery Time Objectives.
 Let’s take it a step further and draw a direct parallel to the businesses we work in.

 Backups

-You probably already have a good understanding of what backups are, but as a refresher I’ll give a quick explanation.
+You probably already have a good understanding of what backups are, but as a refresher, I’ll give a quick explanation.
 Simply put, backup refers to the copying of physical or virtual files or databases to a secondary location or site for preservation in case of equipment failure or other catastrophe.
 Using the Word document analogy from earlier in the article, a backup in that example would be to have the document saved also on another PC, in a Google Doc, or otherwise.
 It’s someplace else you can go get the document should you lose it completely from your primary source.

 For businesses, backups could consist of a wide variety of data.
 Customer records, billing information and financial records, patient data, web files, intellectual property such as application code, and so on.
 In the unfortunate event of a system or application failure, you never want to be in the position of not having a backup plan in place and ready to execute when the time calls for it.